rapidsai/deployment/source/guides/scheduler-gpu-optimization.md

 ## Example using `KubeCluster`

 In additon to creating clusters via `kubectl` you can also do so from Python with {class}`dask_kubernetes.operator.KubeCluster`.
 This class implements the Dask Cluster Manager interface and under the hood creates and manages the `DaskCluster` resource for you.
 You can also generate a spec with `make_cluster_spec()` which KubeCluster uses internally and then modify it with your custom options.
 We will use this to add node affinity to the scheduler.
-In the following example, the same cluster configuration as the `kubectl` example is used.

 ```python
 from dask_kubernetes.operator import KubeCluster, make_cluster_spec